notanumber/xapian-haystack/README.rst

 Credits
 -------

-xapian-haystack is maintained by `David Sauve <mailto:dsauve@trapeze.com>`_, and is funded by `Trapeze <http://www.trapeze.com>`_.
+xapian-haystack is maintained by `David Sauve <mailto:dsauve@gmail.com>`_, and was originally funded by `Trapeze <http://www.trapeze.com>`_.

 License
 -------

-xapian-haystack is Copyright (c) 2009-2010 David Sauve, Trapeze.
+xapian-haystack is Copyright (c) 2009-2011 David Sauve, Trapeze.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

 Questions, Comments, Concerns:
 ------------------------------